oliverphilcox/RascalC/docs/usage/correlation-functions.rst

 Correlation Functions
 =======================

 The scripts described below are wrappers of the `Corrfunc <https://corrfunc.readthedocs.io>`_ code (Sinha & Garrison 2017), used to create full-survey and jackknife correlation functions.
-The former are used in the computation of the Gaussian covariance matrices, and the latter allow for determination of the shot-noise rescaling parameter.
+The former are used in the computation of the Gaussian covariance matrices, and the latter allow for determination of the shot-noise rescaling parameter, if the JACKKNIFE mode is used.
 If the correlation function is required to be computed in a different manner, user-input correlation functions can simply replace the output of these codes, with the file-types described in :ref:`file-inputs`.

 .. _full-correlations: